nasa-fornax/fornax-documentation/documentation/server_options.md

 They are currently grouped into two base environments.
 You can select a base environment by choosing one of the following container images from the "Environment" dropdown in the screenshot above:

--   **Default Astrophysics** (recommended for most use cases) contains many common astronomy software, including those required to run the demo notebooks.
+(base-environment-default)=
+### **Default Astrophysics**
+The base Fornax container will be sufficient for many use cases, and provides a pre-installed set of commonly used astronomy tools.
+This includes the Python environments (managed with _uv_; see {ref}`compute-environments`) required to run the demonstration notebooks.

-    This container image is referred to as **fornax-main**.
+This container image is referred to as **fornax-main** - *please note that there is currently also a `Dev Astrophysics' environment option, and we do not recommend its use unless suggested by the support team.*

+(base-environment-hea)=
--   **High-Energy Astrophysics** contains high-energy software, which currently includes HEASoft.
+### **High-Energy Astrophysics**
+-    - contains software required for the analysis of high-energy observations.
+    , and currently provides pre-installed HEASoft, CIAO, and FermiPy environments.
       Plans exist to add CIAO, XMM-SAS and Fermitools.

-    This container image is referred to as **fornax-hea**.
+ This container image is referred to as **fornax-hea** - *please note that there is currently also a `Dev High-Energy Astrophysics' environment option, and we do not recommend its use unless suggested by the support team.*

 See {ref}`compute-environments` for more information about the specific software environments that are pre-installed in each container image and how to customize your environment after your server starts up.